ashwamegh/vue-link-preview/README.md

 Pull requests are the greatest contributions, so be sure they are focused in scope and do avoid unrelated commits.

 - Fork it!
-- Clone your fork: `git clone https://github.com/<your-username>/link-preview-vue`
+- Clone your fork: `git clone https://github.com/<your-username>/vue-link-preview`
-- Navigate to the newly cloned directory: `cd link-preview-vue`
+- Navigate to the newly cloned directory: `cd vue-link-preview`
 - Create a new branch for the new feature: `git checkout -b my-new-feature`
 - Install the tools necessary for development: `yarn`
 - Make your changes.